 Trip Definition Trip Definition 1

-Trip (noun) — It is a journey from one location to another, when you can go on it with your family, friends, colleagues, or classmates for business purposes or to relax and have a nice time.
+Trip (noun) — a journey from one location to another, when you can go on it with your family, friends, colleagues, or classmates for business purposes or to relax and have a nice time.

 Part of speech: